configcat-labs/feature-flags-in-function-as-a-service-faas/README.md

-# feature-flags-in-function-as-a-service-faas
+# How to use Feature Flags in Function as a Service - FaaS?
-How to use Feature Flags in Function as a Service - FaaS?
+Example code to the title about Feature Flags, FaaS, and Config Cat on Azure Functions